SeanKilleen/seankilleen.github.io/hire/index.md

 * I have held Public Trust clearances via both NIST and DHS.
 * I believe I would be clearable at TS/SCI w/poly if need be.
+* I do not currently hold any active clearance (my Public Trust clearances expired along with the work I was doing for those agencies.)

 ## Alphabet Soup -- Keywords, General Skills, etc.